yurigbur/jippy/README.md

   -h, --help            show this help message and exit --output OUTPUT, -o OUTPUT
                         Write the output to the specified file.
+  --exclude EXCLUDE [EXCLUDE ...], -e EXCLUDE [EXCLUDE ...]
+                        Remove the IPs from the input
 ```